mmdudziak/projektx/README.md

 # projektx
 This is one of my first attempts to create a webside.
-I used the tutorials of "pasjainformatyki" from youtube.
+I followed the tutorials of "pasjainformatyki" from youtube.
 ### technologies
 * html5
 * css3